Whatsapp Icon

 Whole oats are abundant in antioxidants and polyphenols, which are beneficial plant components.
 The most noteworthy antioxidants are avenanthramides, which are virtually exclusively present in oats.
 Avenanthramides may help decrease blood pressure by boosting nitric oxide synthesis.
 This gas molecule aids in the dilation of blood arteries, resulting in improved blood flow. ( Healthline, 2016)

 Cancer is one of the main causes of mortality in the globe.
-Treatment for cancer has progressed at a rapid rate.
+Cancer treatment has progressed at a rapid rate.
 Unwanted side effects and medication resistance, on the other hand, remain significant obstacles to therapeutic effectiveness.
 Natural products are an excellent place to start when developing novel anticancer treatments.
-Avenanthramides (AVAs), a type of polyphenolic alkaloids, are regarded the hallmark chemicals of oats.
+Avenanthramides (AVAs), a type of polyphenolic alkaloids, are regarded as the hallmark chemicals of oats.

 Porridge, breakfast cereals, and baked products are the most common uses for oats (oatcakes, oat cookies, and oat bread).
-Initially, people were interested in whole grain oats because of its beneficial macronutrient composition, which included unsaturated fats and fibres high in beta-glucans.
+Initially, people were interested in whole-grain oats because of their beneficial macronutrient composition, which included unsaturated fats and fibers high in beta-glucans.
 (Turrini et al ,2019)

 Antioxidant activity helps to prevent or treat cancer by decreasing the oxidative damage caused by reactive oxygen species to cellular components (ROS).
 Oats contain a variety of antioxidant molecules, including AVAs, which have a structure similar to polyphenols but have an antioxidant potential 1030 times more than other phenolic compounds found in oats, such as caffeic acid or vanillin.
 (Turrini et al, 2019)